googleapis/google-cloud-cpp/README.md

 Storage](google/cloud/storage/README.md), should give you a taste of what it's like to use one of these C++ libraries.

-## Support

-* This project supports Windows, macOS, Linux
-* This project supports C++11 (and higher) compilers (we test with GCC \>= 5.4, Clang >= 3.8, and MSVC \>= 2019)
-* This project supports Bazel and CMake builds; See the [Quickstart examples](https://github.com/googleapis/google-cloud-cpp#quickstart)
-* This project uses dependencies described in [doc/packaging.md](https://github.com/googleapis/google-cloud-cpp/blob/master/doc/packaging.md)
-* This project works with or without exceptions enabled
-* This project cuts [monthly releases](https://github.com/googleapis/google-cloud-cpp/releases) with detailed release notes

 ```cc
 #include "google/cloud/storage/client.h"
 #include <iostream>